 Online User Contracts & Agreements

 Contracts are the cornerstone of business, and this is true online, too.
 Companies doing business online must protect themselves with contracts drafted and reviewed by an attorney to reduce liability and protect their interests.
-The most common kinds are Service Provider Agreements, Terms of Service, and Privacy Policies.
 We can draft these documents for you or review the ones you have, to make sure they’re as effective as they should be.
+The most common kinds are: Service Provider Agreements and Terms of Service and Privacy Policies.

 Cybersquatting & UDRP